nobody246/xlsxWriterScm/README.md

 (use xlsxwriterscm)

-Very basic functionality is good to go and tested, but I will work on documenting and testing everything, In the mean time check source files (particularly libxlsxwriter_layer.c) and https://libxlsxwriter.github.io/ and expect bugs.
+Very basic functionality is good to go and tested, but I will work on documenting and testing everything, In the mean time check source files, /test folder for examples, and the documentation of libxlsxwriter https://libxlsxwriter.github.io/ and expect bugs.

 Anything done so far on this is released under same license as libxlsxwriter (FreeBSD).